Skip to content

 fennel seeds

-Ginger tea is very popular among pregnant mums due to the calming effect it has on the stomach and its ability to suppress pregnancy-induced nausea.
-Since it stimulates blood flow, it can help reduce muscular pain and soreness.
+Ginger tea is very popular among pregnant mums due to the calming effect it has on the stomach and is commonly used to help relieve nausea during pregnancy.

 ginger tea in glass for pregnant women